-The distillation process is quite lengthy with this water filter.
+The process is quite lengthy with this water filter.
 Some people feel that the process is even too long.
 But if you’re willing to hang on for about three hours for it to do its thing, then you should have no trouble choosing this model.

 Out of every model on the list so far, we chose this particular option because it’s quite budget friendly.
 But that’s not all, because it’s also compact, lightweight, easy to use, and made with an attractive modern design.

-The filtering capacity is incredibly high with this unit, which is good because it can distill 4 gallons of water per day.
+The filtering capacity is incredibly high with this water distiller, which is good because it can distill 4 gallons of water per day.
 But the overall process takes quite some time to finish, which means you really can only filter 3 gallons of water each day unless you feel like waking up in the middle of the night to add more water and turn on the unit.